usradam/ICS212/Homework 0/README.md

 - if (**boolean_expression**)
   - note 1: inside an if statement, put 4 white spaces for indents
-  - node 2: you can use "else".
+  - note 2: you can use "else".

 example:
 ```